commtech/serialfc-linux/README.md

 ## Installing Driver

 ##### Downloading Driver Source Code
-The source code for the FSCC driver is hosted on Github code hosting.
+The source code for the SerialFC driver is hosted on Github code hosting.
 To check out the latest code you will need Git and to run the following in a terminal.

 ```